Explore

 Background

-Describe the process and method for evaluating the creative activity.
-For creative activities of an investigative nature, state how, where, and when it is to be done.
+Project Plan Describe the experiments, the method of analysis and for other investigative approaches, state how, where, and when it is to be done and who will do it. | Creative Activity Plan Describe the process and method for evaluating the creative activity.
+For creative activities of an investigative nature, state how, where, and when it is to be done. |

 Expected Results

-Briefly describe your creative activities that are pertinent to the proposed activity.
-Provide evidence of your ability to complete the proposed creative activity.
+Qualifications of the Principal Investigator Briefly describe your research or investigations that are pertinent to the proposed project.
+Provide evidence of your ability to complete the proposed research. | Qualifications of the Principal Investigator Briefly describe your creative activities that are pertinent to the proposed activity.
+Provide evidence of your ability to complete the proposed creative activity. |

 All proposals will be peer reviewed.
 The Creative Activities and Research Council will serve as the primary body to review proposals.
 However, as necessary, discipline or area experts not on the Council will review proposals to ensure thorough and appropriate evaluations.
 The Office for Research and Graduate Studies will select a panel composed of members whose expertise reflects the creative activities, discipline and/or research areas of the submitted proposals.
 Each proposal will be reviewed by three panel members who will provide an independent review discussing the strengths and concerns of the proposed activity or project and will rate the proposal as Excellent, Very Good, Good, Fair or Poor.
 The panel will convene to discuss individual reviews and, as a panel, make one of the following recommendations for funding: High (Fund at Highest Priority), Medium (Fund if money is available), and Low (Not recommending for funding).
 Reviews and recommendations will be forwarded to the Office for Research and Graduate Studies.
 Summary reviews will be provided to PIs.